ordmoj/qrasp/README.md

 - Status and queue indicator for running against IBM Q hardware.
 - Auto selector for best IBM Q hardware.
 - Use built-in SenseHat emulator instead of hardware SenseHat.
-- Color gradients between the red and blue LEDs to indicate results with finer granularity than 1/8 or the bar.
 - More...

 ## Contents